John Riggins: Acting

 In 1994, he began acting lessons and has since starred in off-off-Broadway productions of the plays Gillette and A Midsummer Night's Dream (in which he played Bottom).
 His television credits include Guiding Light, Law & Order: Criminal Intent and One Tree Hill.

-Riggins's acting career began at Centralia High when a teacher cast him as the lead role in his junior play.
+Riggins' acting career began at Centralia High when a teacher cast him as the lead role in his junior play.
 His career as a professional actor started in 1992 when he appeared in "Illegal Motion" at the Olney Theatre Center for the Arts.
 He starred as a beleaguered head football coach accused of inappropriate recruiting practices.